 Administrative Council

 The Administrative Council, which is often called the AC, is the governing body for the Southern SARE region.
-The AC appoints the host institution and coordinator, oversees the general budget and guides programming.
-A large part of this responsibility revolves around establishing all Calls for Proposals, and overseeing the review of proposals and evaluation of projects.
+The AC appoints the host institution and regional coordinator, oversees the general budget and guides programming.
+A large part of this responsibility revolves around establishing all grant Calls for Proposals, and overseeing the review of proposals and evaluation of projects.
+The AC makes sure that the regional program stays on point with its mission, vision, and objectives related to sustainable agriculture production and marketing efforts.
+The AC meets twice a year: winter (February) and summer (generally August).

-The AC is composed of 28 members: 15 selected by the AC through an open nomination process, and 11 members appointed by our partner agencies.
-These agencies include 1890 Extension Institutions, 1890 Research Institutions, 1862 Extension Institutions, 1862 Research Institutions, State Departments of Agriculture, US Forestry Service, USDA-Agricultural Research Service, USDA-Natural Resource Conservation Service, US Environmental Protection Agency, US Geological Survey, and a representative from the SARE National office.
-Of the 12 members selected from open nominations, seven are producers, three represent non-governmental organizations, one represents agribusiness, and one reflects quality of life issues for the AC.
+The AC is a cross-section of ag professionals across the region, composed of 28 members: 15 selected by the AC through an open nomination process, and 11 members appointed by our partner agencies.
+These agencies include Land-Grant institutions in Extension and Research, State Departments of Agriculture, US Forestry Service, USDA-Agricultural Research Service, USDA-Natural Resource Conservation Service, US Environmental Protection Agency, US Geological Survey, and a representative from the SARE National office.
+Of the 15 members selected from open nominations, seven are producers, three represent non-governmental organizations, one represents agribusiness, and one reflects quality of life issues for the AC.
+There are also an urban ag seat, veteran seat, and food sovereignty seat.
 In addition, we have two state ag coordinator representatives serving one year appointments.
-See who is currently serving on our Administrative Council.

 Technical Reviewers